 Selected related publications

 1. Ji, X. and Filieri, A. Probabilistic Counterexample Guidance for Safer Reinforcement Learning.
-Quantitative Evaluation of Systems (QEST, 2023), 311–328.
+20th International Conference on Quantitative Evaluation of SysTems (QEST, 2023), 311–328.

 2. Wang, R., Casale, G. and Filieri, A. Estimating Multiclass Service Demand Distributions Using Markovian Arrival Processes.
 ACM Trans.
 Model.
 Comput.
 Simul.
 33, 1–2 (Feb.
 2023).